 The College is in a strong position financially and academically with both the Financial Health and the Ofsted grading being Outstanding.
-The approved recommendation is that Loreto should continue as a standalone sixth form college with the option to convert to academy status if legal problems are resolved between the DfE and the Catholic Education Service.
+The approved recommendation is that Loreto should continue as a standalone sixth form college with the option to convert to academy status in the future depending on college circumstances.